-Among a certain class you will always see an extravagant display at funerals.
+Among a certain class you will always see an extravagant display at fonerals.
 Among the wealthy \$1,500 is often expended for flowers alone: If the funeral is held in a church in New York City, the music will cost \$60.00, organist \$15.00, organ blower \$5.00, and each of the quartette \$10.00 the hearse to Greenwood will cost \$10.00, carriages \$8.00 a piece.
-In fact, it is an expensive matter to die in New York, unless the city authorities take the matter in hand, and then, of course, the cost is but a triffe.
-Spiritualists should adopt some sim-ple aut beautiful method of disposing of the dead. ple aut beautiful method of disposing or the local To die, is simply a birth into a higher life and more enchanting beauties, and the exercises should more enchanting beauties, and the exercises should be arranged with that fact always in view.
+In fact, it is an expensive matter to die in New York, unless the city authorities take the matter in hand, and then, of course, the cost is but a trifle.
+Spiritualists should adopt some simple that beautiful method of disposing of the dead.
+To die, is simply a birth into a higher life and more bachanting beauties, and the exercises should be arranged with that fact always in view.